Autofill Help

 Frequently Asked Questions

-- How do I auto-click a button (e.g., to automatically submit a form after autofilling)?
+- How do I auto-click a button?

 - How do I randomly select a checkbox from a group of checkboxes?
-What about randomly toggling one checkbox?

 - How do I wait for a dropdown menu to be populated before autofilling it?

-, except ensure that each value is used only once on the form?
+- How do I implement a text spinner, except ensure that each value is used only once on the form?

 - How do I create an autofill rule using the values from existing rules?